 Coming soon to Charlotte!
-For more information or to volunteer for this fantastic program, contact Karan Barber.
+For more information or to volunteer for this fantastic program, see the new site!

 Our Mission: Sierra Club Inner City Outings is a community outreach program that provides opportunities for urban youth and adults to explore, enjoy, and protect the natural world.